 CFDs are an instrument that needs to be traded with care because it often leads to losses, due to the leverage effect that can magnify any loss.
 Despite this feature not being suitable for beginners, other factors may attract European investors who are new to the world of investments.

 The broker allows you to open a demo account to practise investments and familiarise yourself with the platform.
-Opening an account is extremely easy and the trading platform is intuitive, functional, and customizable.
+Opening an account is accessible, and the trading platform is intuitive, functional, and customizable.
 In addition, the broker provides educational resources and 24/7 customer service.

-Finally, it is regulated by top-tier regulators like the FCA and CySec, meaning that Plus500 is appropriately supervised and that there is an investor protection scheme under the entity you open an account with.
+Finally, it is regulated by top-tier regulators like the FCA and CySEC, meaning that Plus500 is appropriately supervised and that there is an investor protection scheme under the entity in which you open an account.
 For instance, If you open an account as a European investor through Plus500CY Ltd, you are protected up to €20,000.
 Additionally, Plus500 provides negative balance protection for CFD trading on a per-account basis – only to retail clients from the European Union.

-Plus500 has a slightly higher account minimum than some other platforms and is a bit limiting but still a great alternative to Charles Schwab for most investors throughout Europe.
-If you want to know a bit more about the platform, take a look at our in-depth Plus500 review.
+Plus500 has a slightly higher account minimum than some other platforms and is a bit limiting, but still a great alternative to Charles Schwab for most investors throughout Europe.
+If you want to know more about the platform, look at our in-depth Plus500 review.

 The bottom line on Charles Schwab in Europe